 Everyone, the world over.
 The ethos of The Job Auction is simple: it’s based on the American Dream.
-Anyone can fulfil their dreams with hard work, regardless of circumstance or social standing.
+Anyone can fulfill their dreams with hard work, regardless of circumstance or social standing.
 The Job Auction merely offers a platform for you to do so.
-Our motto is: Skills To Pay The Bills, because we believe everyone has a skill and for that, they should be valued.
+Our motto is: Skills To Pay The Bills because we believe everyone has a skill and for that, they should be valued.

-What type of strategies do you think is valuable to take company to the next level?
+What type of strategies do you think is valuable to take the company to the next level?